uiua-lang/uiua/site/text/tour.md

 ## Multimedia
 Uiua can natively generate images, audio, and GIFs.

-On this site, simply leaving an array on the stack that *looks* like image or audio data will display it.
+On this site, simply returning an array that *looks* like image or audio data will display it.

 ### Images
 Image data can either be a rank 2 array of grayscale pixel data or a rank 3 array of grayscale with alpha, RGB, or RGBA pixel data.